 A multi award-winning national leader in the athletic communications industry, he served three years on the CoSIDA (College Sports Information Directors of America) Board of Directors, two years as the fourth-ever president of D3SIDA, and the final chair of the College Division Management Advisory Committee (CDMAC).
 He is currently a member of the NCAA Division III Baseball National Committee.
 In Fall 2019, NJCU was featured on ESPN SportsCenter three times in 42 days, including a No. 2 and No. 3 Top Play.

 Outside of NJCU, Thor has served as the internal public address/press box voice for the New York Giants since December 2014 and as the crew chief and head statistician for the New York Jets since the 2018 season.
-A national and regional broadcaster for collegiate and professional sports, he handles play-by-play for the National Volleyball Association (NVA) and often appears on such networks as the Big Ten Network, ESPN+/ESPN3, NCAA.com, AmericaEast TV, and NEC Front Row.
+A national and regional broadcaster for collegiate and professional sports, public address announcer and voiceover artist, he handles play-by-play for the National Volleyball Association (NVA) and often appears on such networks as the Big Ten Network, ESPN+/ESPN3, NCAA.com, AmericaEast TV, and NEC Front Row.

 Heavily involved in community service in his current hometown of Howell Township, N.J